R2th/Target_rst_repo/docs/src/ECU_Requirement.rst

    :artifact_type:
    :crq: crq
    :createdOn: 2019-10-08T06:18:45.662Z
-   :safety_level: Safety Classification
+   :safety_level: ASIL A
-   :status: Status
+   :status: New/Changed

    | <description of the requirement in requirements language>